Quantifying the effect of X-ray scattering for data generation in real-time defect detection: Introduction

-The computational cost of the simulation algorithm for X-ray imaging comes from the models of X-ray interaction with objects and X-ray registration in the detector.
-Most methods do not estimate the effect of X-ray photon scattering since it significantly increases the computational complexity of the problem \citep{gong2019rapid}.
+The computational cost of the simulation algorithm for X-ray imaging comes from the models of X-ray interaction with objects and the detector.
+Most methods do not estimate the effect of X-ray photon scattering, since it significantly increases the computational complexity of the problem \cite{gong2019rapid}.
 Instead, only primary radiation - photons that pass through the object without scattering - is simulated.
-If the training data are generated only using the primary X-ray signal, the DCNN misses the influence of scattered photons which is present in the real test data.
-Hence, a drop in accuracy is possible.
-Due to the low interpretability of DCNNs, it is impossible to predict in advance how a change in the training data would affect the performance on a wide range of test cases.
-Furthermore, the detection accuracy for any particular test projection depends on many factors such as the properties of that projection and the properties of all projections in the training dataset.
+If the training data are generated using only the primary X-ray signal, the DCNN will miss the influence of scattered photons that are present in the real test data.
+Hence, a decrease in accuracy is possible.
+Due to the low interpretability of DCNNs, it is impossible to predict in advance how a change in the training data would affect performance on a wide range of test cases.
 Balancing the computational cost of the data generation approach and the resulting DCNN performance requires an accurate and robust metric of detection accuracy.
-In this paper, we use the Probability of Detection (POD) curves to compare the performance of DCNNs on the varied test data.